Guide to Renting a Boat: Tips and Considerations

 Boat Rental Inspection

 This boat renting guide is not complete without emphasizing how important it is to conduct a boat rental inspection.
+Inspections are typically conducted at the dock before you take possession of the boat.
 Before signing your rental agreement, you should always inspect the boat you are renting.
 This is to ensure it is in working condition and to also note any minor damages that the boat may have prior to you taking possession, like scratches or dents.
 You do not want to pay for fixing something that you did not cause.
 You also want to make sure that any extras you paid for, any equipment that is supposed to be included in your rental, and all safety equipment is on board your vessel.
 In the end, it is just common sense to physically inspect the boat you are renting before you sign your agreement.

 Safety Equipment